-The College of Educational Studies announces a pioneering leadership degree program that can be completed in 15-24 months.
-It will be taught by exceptionally devoted and qualified faculty, who are signaling our recognition that leadership depends on not just local but global knowledge, not just a focus on content and task outcomes, but on relationships and critical processes, not just on maintaining the status quo, but a capacity to be creative and innovative in driving purposeful and sustained change.
+The College of Educational Studies offers a pioneering masters in leadership development (MLD) that can be completed in 15-24 months.
+It is taught by exceptionally devoted and qualified faculty, who recognize that leadership depends on not just local but global knowledge.
+Our leadership program encourages students to look beyond content and task outcomes to focus on relationships and critical processes.
+Our graduates develop the skills to be creative and innovative in driving purposeful and sustained change.
 In exploring the MLD, you may see yourself working:

 - Schools and other educational settings

 - Health, wellness, and athletics

 The masters in leadership develops leaders who are capable of shaping leadership in others and serving purposes that transcend themselves and work for the common good of all.
 Modeling the core values of the CES: self-awareness, caring, courage, service, affirming diversity and civic engagement, the MLD appeals to a wide range of professionals and educationally, diverse settings.